18F/join.tts.gsa.gov/pages/positions/infrastructure-optimization-specialist.md

 ### Key objective #3: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.
-- Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they’re at
+- Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they are
 - Empathetically guide our agency partners through the bureaucracy of the sometimes long and arduous compliance and security processes
 - Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs.
 - Serve as a liaison between the stakeholders and the project teams, delivering feedback to the team, enabling them to make necessary changes to product performance or presentation